metrodroid/metrodroid/README.md

 Version: 2.9.33

-View your remaining balance, recent trips, and other information from contactless public transit cards using your NFC Android phone!
+View your remaining balance, recent trips, and other information from contactless public transit cards using your NFC-enabled Android device!

 * [Michael Farrell](https://github.com/micolous)

-I presented Metrodroid at [linux.conf.au 2018: Tap on to reverse engineering](https://youtu.be/qVvNdfKRw7M).
+I presented Metrodroid and the work I did on supporting a number of Australian agencies' cards at linux.conf.au 2018, in my talk, [Tap on to reverse engineering](https://youtu.be/qVvNdfKRw7M).

 ## Thanks To